MatteoGuadrini/pyrrole/README.md

 # pyrrole

-_pyrrole_ is a python library that allows the use of class as a role rather than having N mixin classes that exploit the magic of MRO.
+_pyrrole_ is a Role System for Python3 (3.6 and high).
+It's inspired by the roles implementation in the [Moose library of Perl](https://metacpan.org/pod/Moose::Role), and its main purpose is to use instead of Mixin classes and multiple inheritance.

 ## Simple role